News

 Jail and correctional officers graduate

-Thirty-three jail and correctional officers from Wicomico, Worcester, Somerset, Dorchester, Caroline, Talbot and Queen Anne’s counties graduated in the 122nd entrance-level class of the Eastern Shore Criminal Justice Academy (ESCJA) operated by Wor-Wic Community College in Salisbury.
+Twenty-one jail and correctional officers from Wicomico, Worcester, Somerset, Dorchester and Caroline counties graduated in the 123rd entrance-level class of the Eastern Shore Criminal Justice Academy (ESCJA) operated by Wor-Wic Community College in Salisbury.

 Read Article